scilus/fibernavigator/README.rst

 New rs-fMRI and real-time fiber tractography tutorials soon available: `Tutorial Page`_.
 New **video tutorials** of the Fibernavigator are available.

-- `Optic radiation`_ : Real-time tractography of the optic radiation using HCP data
 - `Scene navigation`_: how to interact with the 3D view, move planes, etc.
 - `Mesh display and interaction`_: how to create and modify the display of meshes.
 - `Drawing tool`_: how to draw on empty or already existing anatomies.
 - `Fiber navigation`_: how to interact with fibers and select a subset of them.
 - `Opacity rendering`_: how to generate orientation-dependent opacity rendering.
+- `Real-time fiber tracking`_: how to generate streamlines in real-time.
+- `Real-time resting-state fMRI`_: how to generate resting-state networks in real-time.
 - `Tractography-driven resting-state fMRI`_: how to combine dMRI with fMRI.
+- `Optic radiation`_ : Real-time tractography of the optic radiation using HCP data

 A list of all tutorials can be seen on the `tutorials`_ page.